 Rocks and stones are a key component of xeriscaping.
 They help with drainage and can act as barriers to prevent water evaporation.
 They also add visual interest to your yard.

 You can find rocks and stones at your local home improvement store or landscaping supply company.
 The cost of rocks and stones will vary depending on the type and size you choose.
-Expect to spend $40 to $140 per cubic yard.
+Expect to spend $60 and $170 per ton of river rocks, for example.

 Other factors that affect cost

-While the size of your project and the materials used are the most significant determining factors in the cost of xeriscaping, a few other things can impact the price, such as:
+While the size of your project and the materials used are the most significant determining factors in the cost of xeriscaping, a few other things can impact the price.

 Cost by xeriscaping design

 When it comes to the design of your xeriscape, you have many different options to choose from.
 You can opt for a simple, modern design or go for something more elaborate with water features and desert plants.
-In general, a modern xeriscape will cost less to install than a classic one.
+Before you start thinking about cost, check out our best xeriscape ideas to help you choose the best design elements for your yard.

 In the following table, we have compiled xeriscaping costs for common styles that homeowners may want to consider.
 These prices are only estimates and will vary depending on the materials used, the size of the area, and the labor costs in your area.